Optimizing Autonomous Transfer Hub Networks: Quantifying the Potential Impact of Self-Driving Trucks

 Self-driving trucks are expected to fundamentally transform the freight transportation industry.
 Morgan Stanley estimates the potential savings from self-driving trucks at \$168 billion annually for the United States alone \citep{Greene2013-AutonomousFreightVehicles}.
 Additionally, autonomous transportation may improve on-road safety, and reduce emissions and traffic congestion \citep{ShortMurray2016-IdentifyingAutonomousVehicle,SlowikSharpe2018-AutomationLongHaul}.

-\citet{SAEInternational2018-TaxonomyDefinitionsTerms} defines different levels of driving automation, ranging from L0 to L5, corresponding to no-driving automation to full-driving automation.
+\citeauthor{SAEInternational2018-TaxonomyDefinitionsTerms} defines different levels of driving automation, ranging from L0 to L5, corresponding to no-driving automation to full-driving automation \citep{SAEInternational2018-TaxonomyDefinitionsTerms}.
 The current focus is on L4 technology (high automation), which aims at delivering automated trucks that can drive without any human intervention in specific domains, e.g., on highways.
 The trucking industry is actively involved in making L4 vehicles a reality.
-Daimler Trucks, one of the leading heavy-duty truck manufacturers in North America, is working with Torc Robotics and Waymo to develop autonomous trucks \citep{HDT2021-DaimlersRedundantChassis}.
-In 2020, truck and engine maker Navistar announced a strategic partnership with technology company TuSimple to go into production by 2024 \citep{TransportTopics2020-NavistarTusimplePartner}.
-Truck manufacturers Volvo and Paccar have both announced partnerships with Aurora \citep{TechCrunch2021-AuroraVolvoPartner}.
-Other companies developing self-driving vehicles include Embark, Gatik, Kodiak, and Plus \citep{FleetOwner2021-TusimpleAutonomousTruck,Forbes2021-PlusPartnersIveco,FreightWaves2021-GatikIsuzuPartner}.
+Daimler Trucks, one of the leading heavy-duty truck manufacturers in North America, acquired a majority stake in self-driving truck developer Torc Robotics, which laid out a roadmap to launch autonomous trucks in 2027 \citep{TransportTopics2023-TorcLaysOut}.
+Autonomous trucking company TuSimple has recently completed the first driverless tests on Chinese public roads \citep{TechCrunch2023-TusimpleTestsRemoving}.
+In the US, Aurora Innovation teamed up with FedEx to haul freight between Fort Worth and El Paso, Texas, and the company reports that 60,000 miles have been completed without incidents \citep{FedEx2022-FedexAuroraExpand}.
+These are just some of the companies involved in autonomous trucking, and others include Embark, Gatik, Kodiak, and Plus \citep{FleetOwner2021-TusimpleAutonomousTruck,Forbes2021-PlusPartnersIveco,FreightWaves2021-GatikIsuzuPartner}.